 It’s common knowledge that while humans now live longer, companies die faster.
 The average life-span of companies listed in Standard & Poor’s 500 was 61 years in 1958.
-It’s now less than 18 years, according to study by McKinsey.
+It’s now less than 18 years, according to a study by McKinsey.
 Other research has suggested nearly 50 percent of the current S&P 500 will be replaced over the next ten years.
 They collapse or vanish with great rapidity, like Polaroid, Kodak, Blockbuster, and Motorola, because they don’t adapt.

 The story of Huawei is different.
 If it were to vanish, it wouldn’t have suffered a natural cause of death due to disruptive technology or market competition, but because of a government’s effort to annihilate it.

-When the news broke on Tuesday that Google would no longer provide Huawei – the second largest user of Android after Samsung – with any direct technical services, senior employees at Huawei expressed disbelief because they, unsurprisingly, thought that the handset business involves consumer product, “that has no relationship to network security issues.”
+When the news broke on Tuesday that Google would no longer provide Huawei – the second largest user of Android after Samsung – with any direct technical services, senior employees at Huawei expressed disbelief because they, unsurprisingly, thought that the handset business involves a consumer product, “that has no relationship to network security issues.”
 They thought national security would be a subject with more nuanced thinking.
 They were wrong.

 That morning when the news broke, I was preparing for my class on the topic of international trade.
 I found myself unable to decide what to teach.
 I could only remember one proposition with which virtually all economists would agree: trade is almost always better than economic separation.